showlab/EgoVLP/README.md

 - For the usage of EgoMCQ, please refer to `./data_loader/EgoClip_EgoMCQ_dataset.py`.

 ## 🏋️‍️ Pretraining
-> We pretrain EgoVLP on 4 nodes, each with 8 A100 GPUs (10 epochs in about two days).
+This code is built on PyTorch with DistributedDataParallel (DDP).
+We pretrain EgoVLP on 4 nodes, each with 8 A100 GPUs (10 epochs in about two days).

 - Train on EgoClip:  `python3 -m torch.distributed.launch
   --nnodes=$HOST_NUM